Happy-Ferret/dspa5/README.md

 * Chrome extension like the original DSPA
 * Architecture to subscribe to WAV (or MP3)
 * Broadcaster to broadcast to discovered/known nodes

+# Deployment

+See included ansible role.
+It is recommended that the local DNS server has `dspa` resolve to the main broadcaster or single speaker.